sohilv/predix-zazzies/README.md

-Predix Development Kit Security Starter NodeJs Application
+Zazzies Application
 ==========================================================

-This is simple starter Node application that demonstrates user authentication with Predix UAA.
+This is a simple application that demonstrates *almost* nothing.

 Refer to the predix-nodejs-starter to configure the UAA client.